Sheifc/Shell-42-C-piscine/README.md

 `git clone link name`

-`link_gitrepository`: remember to change this for the link of the git repository
+`link`: remember to change this for the link of the git repository
 `name`: replace this for shell00 or shell01 respectively

 3. On terminal: use the commands `cd` (change directory) to move towards the directory and `mkdir` to create the delivery directory.